This text is translated into Russian by google automatic human level neural machine.

 In aggregate, the data presented indicate that Russia needs to change the strategic goals of economic development.

 The fact is the seventh.
-No one pays attention to the index of economic complexity (ECI).
-It not only bears information on the productive structure of countries, but also determines future growth.
-The product space is a technological feature of products, not of countries, that is, there is one product space in which countries develop.
-The index of the complexity of the economy reflects the complexity of the country's output.
+Nobody pays attention to the Economic Complexity Index (ECI).
+It not only carries information about the productive structure of countries, but also determines future growth.
+Product space is a technological feature of products, not countries, that is, there is one product space in which countries develop.
+The economic complexity index reflects how complex the aggregate of a country's products is.
 The more complex the economy, the richer the country.
-Specialization in simple technologies does not allow achieving a sustainable high level of well-being.
-The only exception is oil producing countries in the period of high oil prices.
+Specialization in simple technologies does not allow achieving sustainable high levels of well-being.
+The only exceptions are oil-producing countries during the period of high oil prices.
 In other countries, the economy does not have this level of complexity.
-Innovations and scientific developments are poorly developed or do not affect most industries.
-Such countries can rely only on one or two main products that provide the bulk of the national income.
+Innovation and R&D are underdeveloped or have little impact on most industries.
+Such countries may rely on just one or two major products that provide the bulk of their national income.

 In other words, if a country produces only a few products, the complexity factor of such an economy is low.
 On the other hand, if a country produces many different goods, but all of them are simple, and they can be replicated elsewhere, the complexity of the economy is also not high enough.

 Extractive industries are limited in terms of life expectancy depending on the reserves inside the country, and countries can not grow steadily, simply extracting more resources indefinitely.
 Countries do not get rich in a sustainable way due to the production of one commodity in large quantities; they change what they produce, moving to activities that are new and more productive.
 The process of diversification leads to an increase in complexity over time.
 Countries need to gradually build the capacity and know-how to move into an ever-expanding set of new and more complex products.
 The complexity and uniqueness of the products that society makes are indicative of the amount of knowledge and skills that they have accumulated.